fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <!-- <small>www.fschuch.com/en/slides/2021-x3d-showcase</small> -->

 {{< speaker_note >}}
-- **THAT IS IT**, tank you very much for your ATTENTION;
+- **THAT IS IT**, I have no conclusion, because I think we could discuss IT NOW;
-- I'm ready to take any questions now.
+- So, Please, let me know what do you think about it.
 {{< /speaker_note >}}